benkehoe/aws-sso-util/docs/primer.md

-# AWS SSO primer
+# AWS IAM Identity Center primer

-AWS SSO is a service for integrating authentication and authorization in a common way across your AWS footprint.
+AWS IAM Identity Center is a service for integrating authentication and authorization in a common way across your AWS footprint.
 It can also  function as a single sign-on provider, but we will set that aside here.

-You can use AWS SSO either with an external identity provider (IdP) like Okta, Ping, OneLogin, and ActiveDirectory (replacing SAML federation with STS), or with an AWS SSO-managed identity store (replacing IAM users).
+You can use Identity Center either with an external identity provider (IdP) like Okta, Ping, OneLogin, and ActiveDirectory (replacing SAML federation with STS), or with an Identity Center-managed identity store (replacing IAM users).

-Note that only the AWS CLI v2 supports signing in to AWS SSO; [installation docs are here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+Note that only the AWS CLI v2 supports signing in to Identity Center; [installation docs are here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

+AWS IAM Identity Center was formerly called AWS SSO, so you will see "SSO" featured in many field names in configuration and APIs.

 ## Concepts

-There is an AWS SSO **instance**; currently, only one instance is allowed, but this seems likely to change in the future (the API is [*ListInstances*](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ListInstances.html)).
+There is an Identity Center **instance**; currently, only one instance is allowed, but this seems likely to change in the future (the API is [*ListInstances*](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ListInstances.html)).
-An AWS SSO instance is associated with an identity store, and has two identifiers: an *instance ARN*, which is used by administrators, and a **start URL**, which is the entry point for signing in, and the identifier used by users.
+An Identity Center instance is associated with an identity store, and has two identifiers: an *instance ARN*, which is used by administrators, and a **start URL**, which is the entry point for signing in, and the identifier used by users.
 An instance exists in a particular AWS region, and this region must be known by users as it is needed as part of the sign-in process.

 Adminstrators create [**permission sets**](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html); each permission set is a collection of IAM policies (currently, AWS managed policies and a single inline policy).

 Administrators create [**assignments**](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_CreateAccountAssignment.html); each assignment is the combination of a *principal* (a user or group from the IdP), a permission set, and a *target* (an AWS account).
 A assignment means that principal is entitled use those permissions within that account.
-An assignment is [*provisioned*](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ProvisionPermissionSet.html) into an AWS SSO-managed IAM role in that account.
+An assignment is [*provisioned*](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ProvisionPermissionSet.html) into an Identity Center-managed IAM role in that account.

 Users interact with "role names", using familiar terminology, but these are in fact permission set names.
 The provisioned IAM roles use mangled names that are not shown to users.

 ## Signing in

-When a user signs in, they first authenticate with AWS SSO, which, if it is configured to use an external IdP, involves a redirection to the IdP.
+When a user signs in, they first authenticate with Identity Center, which, if it is configured to use an external IdP, involves a redirection to the IdP.
 This authentication results in an OAuth access token that represents the user's session.
 Note that this is *not* AWS credentials, because the user may have access to many accounts and roles (provisioned permission sets), but they only need to sign in once.